aboldguess/bid-finder/README.md

   current session and saved to the database so it is available after restarting the server.
 See the "Adding new sources" section below for a detailed step by step guide.
+- **Edit or delete sources** from the admin page.
+Use the list of configured sources to modify details or remove entries entirely.
 - **Manage the application** by registering at `/register`, logging in at `/login` and visiting `/admin`.
 Only authenticated users can access admin functions.